RK Ilagan: Converge FiberXers (2022)

 Before the start of the 2022–23 PBA season, Ilagan re-signed with the Converge FiberXers, the franchise that had acquired Alaska, on another one-year deal.
 Against Magnolia, he made a triple that sent the game into overtime and capped a comeback from 20 points down.
 Converge was able to get its first win in overtime, and he finished the game with 14 points, four rebounds, and two steals.
 The next game, against the TNT Tropang Giga, he didn't make any shots until the final 22 seconds of the game, which gave his side an 83–82 lead.
 On his team's next possession, he had the chance to make it a three-point lead with two free throws, but he missed both shots.
 TNT guard Jayson Castro was able to win the game for his side on a layup over Ilagan, and Converge sealed their fate by turning it over.
 Afterwards, Castro consoled him and told him not to lose confidence.
 In a win against NLEX, he had a career-high 10 assists.
 He then led Converge to its 2nd straight win a new PBA career-high of 20 points against the NorthPort Batang Pier.
 They qualified for the Philippine Cup playoffs, where they were eliminated by TNT in the first round.
 He broke his PBA career-high once again with 22 points in a win over the Phoenix Super LPG Fuel Masters during the PBA Commissioner's Cup.

 Blackwater Bossing (2023–present)

 On January 3, 2023, Ilagan, along with Michael DiGregorio and Tyrus Hill, was traded to the Blackwater Bossing for Barkley Eboña and a 2022 first-round pick.
 During the 2023 PBA All-Star Weekend, he competed in both the Three-Point Shootout and in the Team Greats vs. Team Stalwarts game.

+In a 2024 Philippine Cup win over TNT, Ilagan stepped up for an injured Rey Nambatac and had a near triple-double with 15 points, eight assists and seven rebounds off the bench.
+He then had 12 points in a win over his former team Converge.
+With the win, Blackwater started 3–0 and on top of the standings for a brief while.
+The team then lost five straight and failed to make the playoffs.

+In a 2024 Governors' Cup win over Phoenix, Ilagan had 14 points, five rebounds, and five assists.
+In a game against TNT during the Commissioner's Cup, he went down with a knee injury.
+He missed three games during that conference.
+In a win over NorthPort during the 2025 Philippine Cup, he scored 11 of his 17 points in the fourth quarter.
+He then had 24 points in a loss to Ginebra.
+Once again, they did not make the playoffs.